uniwebcms/framework/docs/content-creators-guide.md

 ### Creating Translations

-When creating a translation file, you only need to include the content - not the front matter:
+When creating a translation file, you only need to include the content—not the front matter:

 **Original (pages/about/team.md):**